DETAILED ACTION

 the pair of electrode terminals of the plurality of the electricity storage cells (Ozawa, Figs. 4-5, batteries 3, terminals 8a and 8b) are connected to the pair of connection terminals (Ozawa, [0089], Figs. 4-5, batteries 3, bus-bars 12a and 12b, element 49),

-Ozawa however does not disclose the secondary packing container has a first packing material and a second packing material, with peripheral parts of the first and second packing materials thermally bonded together, the pair of connection terminals are held between the first packing material and second packing material and project from the secondary packing container, and the first packing material and the second packing material are formed of a second resin sheet comprising at least a metal foil and a second thermal adhesive resin layer.
+the plurality of the electricity storage cells are sealed by the secondary packing container (Ozawa, [0042], Fig. 5, battery module, casing 2, batteries 3; the casing 2 encloses the batteries 3, satisfying the claim limitation).
+Ozawa does not teach wherein the barrier layer is a vapor-deposited film, the secondary packing container has a first packing material and a second packing material, with peripheral parts of the first and second packing materials thermally bonded together, the pair of connection terminals are held between the first packing material and second packing material and project from the secondary packing container, and the first packing material and the second packing material are formed of a second resin sheet that includes at least a second thermal adhesive resin laver, a second protection layer that is electrically insulating, and a metal foil arranged between the second thermal adhesive resin layer and the second protection layer.

 Regarding claim 28, modified Ozawa additionally teaches an electric-powered vehicle comprising the electricity storage device according to claim 16 (Ozawa, [0102]).